huntops-blue/huntops-blue.github.io/rock-install.md

 *Note: the `-t` flag in `tcpreplay` will fire the traffic all at once and may overrun you network socket buffer and cause you to drop traffic.
 Remove the `-t` flag if you have this issue, but `tcpreplay` will run for as long as it took the pcap to be captured - so a 2 hour pcap will take 2 hours to replay.*

 # Logging into ROCK
-In the home directory of the user you created during the installation, there is a file called `KIBANA_CREDENTIALS.txt`.
+In the home directory of the user you created during the installation, there is a file called `KIBANA_CREDENTIALS.txt` in your home directory (`/home/your_username`).
 In there you'll find your username and passphrase.

 Browse to `https://ROCK_IP_ADDRESS` and use the Kibana credentials to log in.